DavidVujic/python-polylith-docs/docs/commands.md

 ### Options
 `--short` Useful for determining what projects has been affected by the changes in CI.

-`--bricks` Useful for determining changed bricks, and can be combined with the `--short` option.
+`--bricks` Useful for determining changed bricks.
+It will display a comma-separated list of bricks when using it with the `--short` option.